ibrierley/flutter_map_vector_tiles/README.md

 Vector tiles for flutter_map

+SEE examples/main.dart for example of how to run it...
+Main code is in lib/vector_tile_plugin.dart
+The lib/vector_tile_pb.. files were generated using the vectr_tile.proto file

+I'll try and document the structure of how it works soon..

 This is a proof of concept of using Vector Tiles (currently just Mapbox).
 It's not ready yet, but it's a base to be explored from.

 There are quite a few caveats: